Inductive reasoning: Enumerative induction

 This is enumerative induction, also known as simple induction or simple predictive induction.
 It is a subcategory of inductive generalization.
 In everyday practice, this is perhaps the most common form of induction.
 For the preceding argument, the conclusion is tempting but makes a prediction well in excess of the evidence.
 First, it assumes that life forms observed until now can tell us how future cases will be: an appeal to uniformity.
 Second, the conclusion All is a bold assertion.
 A single contrary instance foils the argument.
 And last, quantifying the level of probability in any mathematical form is problematic.
 By what standard do we measure our Earthly sample of known life against all (possible) life?
 Suppose we do discover some new organism—such as some microorganism floating in the mesosphere or an asteroid—and it is cellular.
 Does the addition of this corroborating evidence oblige us to raise our probability assessment for the subject proposition?
-It is generally deemed reasonable to answer this question "yes," and for a good many this "yes" is not only reasonable but incontrovertible.
+It is generally deemed reasonable to answer this question "yes", and for a good many this "yes" is not only reasonable but incontrovertible.
 So then just how much should this new data change our probability assessment?
-Here, consensus melts away, and in its place arises a question about whether we can talk of probability coherently at all without numerical quantification.
+Here, consensus melts away, and in its place arises a question about whether we can talk of probability coherently at all with or without numerical quantification.